mushroomhostage/exphc/README.md

 * [Crafting Table II](http://www.minecraftforum.net/topic/856538-11-crafting-table-ii-v162-310112/) v1.6.2
 * [Mo' Food and Crops](http://www.minecraftforum.net/topic/781133-11smpmo-foods-and-crops/) v1.1.0

-All of the above mods must be correctly installed in order to successfully connect.
+All of the above client mods must be correctly installed in order to successfully connect.
 I realize this may be a tedious process, unfortunately, but it is what it is.
 There are instructions in each of the mod threads and several YouTube installation videos if you get stuck.
 After all the mods are installed, the configuration needs to be modified to match the server: